emqx/cloud-docs/en_US/connect_to_deployments/golang_sdk.md

 This article guides you to use the `paho.mqtt.golang` Library in go project to realize the functions of connecting, subscribing, sending, and receiving messages between a MQTT client and a MQTT broker.

-[Go](https://go.dev/) it's Google Developed a programming language with strong static type, compilation type, parallel style, and garbage collection function. `paho.mqtt.golang` is an mqtt library, which provides a simple API for connecting to the mqtt server and sending and receiving messages in the go project.
+[Go](https://go.dev/) it's Google Developed a programming language with strong static type, compilation type, parallel style, and garbage collection function. `paho.mqtt.golang` is a mqtt library, which provides a simple API for connecting to the mqtt server and sending and receiving messages in the go project.

 ## Prerequisites